Meet Our People

 Why did you choose to work for Grant Thornton?

 I was interested in the work I was asked to do during my temporary assignment with the Recovery & Reorganisation department.
 Whilst challenging, the work was equally rewarding.

-What is your role and what do you like about your position?
+Describe your role and what you like about your position?

 I am involved in a wide array of engagements, varying in size and responsibility.
 The engagements I work on range from non-contentious liquidations to contentious liquidations and high-profile cross-border litigation.
 I am expected to maintain a strong standard of work throughout my duties day-to-day that does not necessarily relate to my studies to qualify as a member of the ICAEW.

 However, the engagements I work on allow me to access a breadth of information that I would otherwise be ignorant to.
 In particular, the legal aspects of the Companies Law across both Jersey and Guernsey.

 Due to the array of engagements and the differing circumstances of many of the engagements, I get the opportunity to meet people from many different and interesting backgrounds as well as occasionally travelling both between Guernsey and Jersey as well as to Europe.

 I am also encouraged to actively socialise with our clients, and grow my network to a degree that may not be as readily available at other firms.
 This makes me feel more like an individual than just another employee.
 This is an area that I thoroughly enjoy, and I believe this is a unique selling point of working for Grant Thornton.